robgleason/robgleason/README.md

 Here are some ideas to get you started:
 -->
 ###  About Me
 - ❤️ I have a passion for Open Source.
-I enjoy contributing to developer tools that I use everyday
+I enjoy offering contributions to Open Source Projects.
 - 🔭 I’m currently working on a Javascript mmorpg game <a href="https://etherpets.xyz/">Open Worldz: Ether Pets</a>
 <br>Press 'W' and "S" to move forward and backward.
  <img src="https://etherpets.xyz/nftpic/GithubOpenWorldz.PNG" style="width:200px;">